-This tour is designed for alumni who have graduated within the last ten years.
+This tour is designed for alumni who are 35 years of age or younger.

 Located between the Balkans and central Europe, Croatia land has seen kingdoms and empires come and go leaving behind cultural treasures such as Venetian palaces, Napoleonic forts and Viennese mansions.
 They also left behind a diverse culinary culture, heavily influenced by Italy which has inspired adventurous Balkan dishes paired with remarkable local wines and olive oils.